 Usually, it’s the fault of the car turning left because the driver didn’t see the motorcycle.
 However, insurance companies like to use a simple formula to attribute fault to the motorcyclist in left-turn accidents and use that to pay you less for your motorcycle damage claim and your personal injury claim for pain and suffering.

 How does an insurance company determine fault when a car makes a left turn?

 The formula insurance companies use is to look at the location of the point of impact on the car making a left turn.
 When the point of impact is on the front of the car, the insurance company will admit all or most of the fault belongs to the car.
 But the further back the point of impact is towards the rear of the car, the more it becomes the fault of the motorcycle.

-In most of our left turn cases, the motorcycle hits the side of the car between the front fender and front door.
-Because it’s not the front of the car, insurance companies think claim the accident is 15%-50% the fault of the motorcyclist.
-When the impact is even further back, they argue it is even more the fault of the motorcyclist.
+In most of our left-turn cases, the motorcycle hits the side of the car between the front fender and the front door.
+Because it’s not the front of the car, insurance companies claim the accident is 15%-50% the fault of the motorcyclist.
+When the impact is even further back, they argue it is, even more, the fault of the motorcyclist.